Alley Cat Allies: Operations

 Alley Cat Allies created National Feral Cat Day in 2001, which it promotes every October 16.
 In 2017, the organization changed the event's name to Global Cat Day.
 On October 16, 2023, Alley Cat Allies conducted a program in Grand Cayman, providing spay/neuter surgeries for as many as 100 cats and distributing cat food.
-The Department of Environment praised the initiative.
+The Department of Environment praised the initiative, but noted that releasing cats into the wild is a violation of law.
+Cayman continues to exterminate outdoor cats on the islands as of March 26, 2026.

 Alley Cat Allies' Feral Friends Network connects individuals to organizations, veterinarians, and others serving as resources on feral cats and TNR from around the world.

 After tornadoes struck Oklahoma in April 2023, Alley Cat Allies provided support and care for animals affected by the tornadoes.

 In 2023, after the fires in Maui, Hawaii, Alley Cat Allies delivered immediate support for cats and to helped provide for their recovery care.

 Alley Cat Allies filed a lawsuit in March 2024 against the U.S. National Park Service four months after the federal agency announced it would contract an animal welfare organization to remove an estimated 200 cats that live in an area surrounding a historic seaside fortress in Old San Juan, Puerto Rico.
 In early September 2024, the U.S. National Park Service agreed to halt the removal of cats until a judge rules on the lawsuit filed by Alley Cat Allies.

-In response to the maiming and shooting of a community cat, George, with a shotgun in April 2024 in Ohio, Alley Cat Allies initially offered a $5,000 cash reward, which was later increased to $10,000, for information leading to the arrest and conviction of the responsible party.
-The organization also covered the cost of the cat's surgery and ongoing care.
+On May 20, 2026, Judge Randolph D. Moss ruled that Alley Cat Allies' lawsuit failed as a matter of law and the cats could be removed.